Deferred adjudication: Maine

-In Maine there are two types of deferred adjudications - “Filing Agreement” and “Deferred Disposition” - available to a defendant, but only if there is an agreement between the prosecutor and the defendant or defense counsel to resolve the criminal charges through deferred adjudication.
+In Maine there are two types of deferred adjudications available to a defendant (filing agreement and deferred disposition), but only if there is an agreement between the prosecutor and the defendant or defense counsel to resolve the criminal charges through deferred adjudication.

-The first type of deferred adjudication is what is known as a “Filing Agreement”.
+The first type of deferred adjudication is what is known as a filing agreement.
 Although there is no statutory authority in the Maine Revised Statues for a filing agreement, the basis and requirements for this type of disposition is found in Maine Rule of Criminal Procedure 11B, which reads as follows:

 As a practical matter, from the standpoint of a defendant in a criminal matter, a filing agreement is a very favorable means to resolve the case in that it does not require the defendant to enter a guilty plea or admit to conduct.
 Furthermore, the conditions on a filing agreement are typically less onerous on a defendant and in the event that the Defendant fails to abide by the conditions of the filing agreement, the State has to move the Court to restore the case back to the docket, which, if granted, affords the Defendant an opportunity to again fight the charges.

-The second type of deferred adjudication in Maine is what is known as a “Deferred Disposition”.
+The second type of deferred adjudication in Maine is what is known as a deferred disposition.
 Unlike a filing agreement, there is statutory authority under 17-A M.R.S.A. § 1348 et. seq. for a deferred disposition.
 Furthermore, unlike a filing agreement, a deferred disposition requires the defendant to enter a plea of guilty in the matter before having the sentence deferred while the deferred disposition agreement is in effect.
 In Maine, a deferred disposition is only available for defendants charged with either a class E or D misdemeanor, or a class C felony.
 A deferred disposition is not available for juvenile matters or for class A or B felonies.

 In general, the requirements of deferred dispositions are controlled by 17-A M.R.S.A. § 1348-A, which reads as follows: